EarthObservationSimulator/instrupy/docs/passive_optical_scanner_model_desc.rst

 Viewing geometry
 -----------------

-See :ref:`satellite_to_target_viewing_geometry` for the calculation of the viewing sensorGeometry parameters.
+See :ref:`satellite_to_target_viewing_geometry` for the calculation of the viewing geometry parameters.

 Ground-pixel resolution calculations
 --------------------------------------
-Accurate only when ground-pixel is being imaged at Nadir or at strictly sidelooking geometry to the ground track.
+Accurate only when ground-pixel is being imaged at Nadir or is at purely side-looking geometry.

 :math:`\xi = \dfrac{d}{f}`